Yes, Rush is a little under the weather today, but he will be back for full strength Open Line Friday tomorrow.

 Always good to talk to you, Mark.

-Uh great to talk to you.
+Great to talk to you.

-Interesting day we've had developing years.
+Interesting day we've had developing here.

-I see in one of the reports that that people were stunned and in tears at this decision.
+I see in one of the reports that people were stunned and in tears at this decision.

-But, as I understand, he's not stepped down as a majority leader, but he has said he's not the one, apparently, that's going to be able to unite the party.
+But as I understand, he's not stepped down as a majority leader, but he has said he's not the one, apparently, that's going to be able to unite the party.

-I think if he had allowed Boehner to use some heavy arm twisting, then he still might have won.
+I think if he had allowed Boehner to use some heavy arm twisting, then he still might could have won.

 But I'm just grateful that he chose to put party above self.

-Well, and his, as I understand it, he said that he would be kind of damaged goods from day one, because fellas like you would be going back to your district and essentially be having to defend him right from day one in the job because of the circumstances in which he got the job.
+Well, and his, as I understand it, he said that he would be kind of damaged goods from day one because fellas like you would be going back to your district and essentially be having to defend him right from day one in the job because of the circumstances in which he got the job.

-out of context um uh he has been by a number of people and of course Trey Gowdy had a an op-ed out about the Benghazi committee and what they've been doing what they were trying to do.
+I know after his comment on our friend Sean's show that got blown up, taken out of context, he has been by a number of people, and of course, Trey Gowdy had an op-ed out about the Benghazi committee and what they've been doing, what they were trying to do.

-I have with the current speaker because uh he could have let us talk about it a little bit.
+I have with the current speaker because he could have let us talk about it a little bit.

 This was a huge development.

-Well that's been one of our problem speakership.
+Well, that's been one of our problems.

-Instead of letting us have some on, he just immediately decides to uh postpone why couldn't we have talked about it?
+Speakership, instead of letting us have some impact on, he just immediately decides to postpone.

 Why couldn't we have two other candidates there?

-What do we do we go ahead and have the election?
+Do we go ahead and have the election?

 So in a way, this sums up the problem with Boehner's speakership in large part.